j-m-mueller/Data-Science-ML-Notebook/README.md

 # Data Science: A Machine Learning Notebook
-A Jupyter Notebook with an exemplary workflow on data preparation and model creation in *Scikit-learn* and *TensorFlow / Keras*.
+A Jupyter Notebook featuring an exemplary workflow on data preparation and model creation in *Scikit-learn* and *TensorFlow / Keras*.
 For demonstration, the model is based on the Boston Housing Dataset, which is imported via the *Scikit-learn* dataset repository.

 The notebook contains the following steps:
 - data exploration (show data distribution, correlations, and issues with invalid values)